 We believe there is substantial opportunity for international growth.
 We have separate, dedicated teams that have taken a methodical, "test and learn" approach to expansion.
-We began our international expansion with the acquisition of La Senza at the beginning of 2007, and we've continued to expand our presence outside of North America with a small number of experienced partners and a limited number of company-owned stores.
-In 2015, we accomplished the following:
+We expand our presence outside of North America by opening company-owned stores, as well as by increasing the number of stores operated by our international partners.